codewith-salman/Taskbuddy/README.md

 <div align="center">

 ## ✅ TaskBuddy Todo List
-A clean and interactive **TaskBuddy Todo List App** built using HTML, CSS, and JavaScript.
+A clean and interactive **TaskBuddy Todo List App** built using HTML, CSS, and JS.
 It helps users efficiently manage their daily tasks with a simple, modern, and responsive interface.

 </div>